Sakura Matou: Reception

 Sakura was well received by fans of the series.
 In the Type Moon 10th anniversary poll, Sakura was voted as the eighth-best character.
 In a Newtype poll, Sakura was voted the 19th-most-popular female anime character from the 2010s.
 In the 2017 Newtype anime award for best female character, Sakura took fifth place for her role in Presage Flower.
 She was also voted the second best female character of Newtype 2019 for her role in Lost Butterfly.
 Writer Gen Urobuchi praised Sakura's role in Heaven's Feel because the character represents a darker side of women but Shirou still accepts her.

 Scenes from the original visual novel that show Shirou having sexual intercourse with the heroines are commonly censored.
 According to the website Kotaku, Shirou's intercourse with Sakura has become an Internet meme that replaced Sakura's nudity with multiple images.
 In promoting the Heaven's Feel movie, a collaboration cafe titled "Fate/stay night Heaven’s Feel Sakura Cafe", where recording of Sakura's voice could be heard, opened in 2017 in Osaka and Tokyo.
+Rice Digital claimed the sexual scenes were given a deep theme, most notably in Heaven's Feel when the heroine, Sakura, is treated differently due to her backstory, which makes her unease.

 Voice actor Bryce Papenbrook who voices Shirou in English, told Crunchyroll he looked forward to Shirou's role in the Heaven's Feel movie because of Shirou's and Sakura's relationship.
-In the book Anime and the Visual Novel: Narrative Structure, Design and Play at the Crossroads of Animation and Computer Games, Dani Cavallaro states that the portrayal of Sakura shows some "touching moments" and that her role in the story tends to have a big influence despite her apparent shyness.
 The Artifice enjoyed Sakura's character and backstory.